crd230/crd230.github.io/gwr.md

-If we are interested in the influence or effect of some variable $x$ on another variable $y$, we run a regression model.
-If $y$ is continuous, this model typically takes on the following form
+If we are interested in the influence or effect of some variable $x$ on another variable $y$, we run a regression model with the following form

 $$y = \beta_0 + \beta_1 x + \varepsilon$$